Mixed Breeds

 • This mix will need plenty of indoor and outdoor space.

-• The Great Pyrenees Lab mix will be a great watchdog.
+• The Great Pyrenees Lab mix will be a great guard dog.

 • This mix can be protective of their family due to their genetics.

-• You’ll want to invest in time to train your Great Pyrenees Lab mix.
+• Invest in the time to train your Great Pyrenees Lab mix.

 • Their Lab parent means they will enjoy newcomers with proper intros.